PrivSec-dev/privsec.dev/content/posts/hardware/Misinformation on x86 Hardware/index.md

 AMD PSP provides its own set of security features:
 - Firmware TPM - serving the same role as Intel's Platform Trust Technology.
 - [Secure Encryption Virtualization](https://www.amd.com/en/developer/sev.html) (on Ryzen Pro and EPYC CPUs).
-SEV protects both the hypervisor from cold boot attacks and making VM break outs much more difficult.
+SEV both protects the hypervisor from cold boot attacks and makes VM break outs much more difficult.

 By buying hardware with Intel CSME disabled, you are **increasing the attack surface** by not having Boot Guard to protect your firmware.
 Additionally, if you buy hardware so old that you can run `me_cleaner` to disable the ME yourself, it means that these hardware do not have Boot Guard to begin with.
 In both cases, you will end up with a piece of hardware with no root of trust, and any attempt to implement firmware security will be futile.